Load Balancers Quickstart

 You’ll also need at least one source node, or Cloud Server to add as a back-end node to your load balancer.
 If you need to SpinUp a Cloud Server, check out our great Quickstart Guide.

 Create your first Load Balancer

-Use the following steps to create a Load Balancer, configure it to serve traffic, and delete a Load Balancer you no longer need.
+Use the following steps to create a Load Balancer, and configure it to serve traffic.

 Create a Load Balancer